yahyaammar-dev/unboxblog/wp-content/plugins/wp-retina-2x/readme.txt

 * Fix: Disabled sizes weren't really disabled in the UI.
 * Fix: Notices about Ignore appearing in other screens.
 * Add: Handles incompatibility with JetPack's Photon.
-* Info: If you are using Lightroom, please have a look at my plugin for synchronizing your Lightroom to WordPress: https://meowapps.com/wplr-sync/.
-And if youi love my Retina plugin, please write a little review here: https://wordpress.org/support/plugin/wp-retina-2x/reviews/?rate=5#new-post.
-Thank you :)

 = 4.7.7 =
 * Add: The Generate button (and the bulk Generate) will now also Re-Generate the thumbnails as well (like the Renerate Thumbnails plugin).
 If you are interested in a option to disable this behavior, please say so in the WP forums.